Conference agenda.

 Rocky Blondin, provincial e-mtb committee; Kristin Parsons, BC Powersports Dealers Association

 Electric mobility devices (e-bikes, e-scooters & e-motorcycles) are fundamentally changing how people move.
 This is a cultural shift with new user conflicts, new types of wear and tear, and new technology being governed by old rules.
-This session aims to clarify the grey areas, provide background on the different technology, ongoing work by ORCBC, motorized recreation advocates and others, and facilitate a discussion on how to integrate these new devices with existing land use planning and user groups
+This session aims to clarify grey areas, provide background on the different technologies, ongoing work by ORCBC, motorized recreation advocates, and others, and facilitate a discussion on how to integrate these new devices into existing land-use planning and user groups.

 Plenary and wrap-up